adaltas/node-csv/src/index.coffee.md

               @_.rawBuf += char
             i++
             continue
+        # Char match quote
-        if not @_.commenting and char is @options.quote if @_.quoting
+        if not @_.commenting and char is @options.quote return @error 'Only trimable characters are accepted after quotes' if @_.acceptOnlyEmptyChars and char not in [' ', '\t'] if @_.quoting
             # Make sure a closing quote is followed by a delimiter
             # If we have a next character and